HTTPArchive/almanac.httparchive.org/src/content/en/2021/compression.md

   )
 }}

-Compared to the other content types, `text/plain` and `text/html` uses the least amount of compression, with merely 12% and 14% using compression at all.
-This might be because `text/html` is more often dynamically generated than static content such as JavaScript and CSS.
-However, it is also recommended to compress dynamic content.
-The next sections show how this is configured.
+Compared to the other content types, `text/plain` and `text/html` use the least amount of compression, with merely 12% and 14% using compression at all.
+This might be because `text/html` is more often dynamically generated than static content such as JavaScript and CSS, even though compressing dynamically generated content also has a positive impact.
+More analysis about the compression of JavaScript content is available in the [JavaScript][./javascript] chapter.

 ## Server settings for HTTP compression

 For HTTP content encoding, the HTTP standard defines the [Accept-Encoding](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Accept-Encoding) request header, with which a HTTP client can announce to the server what content encodings it can handle.
 The server's response can then contain a [Content-Encoding](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Encoding) header field that specifies which of the encodings was chosen to transform the data in the response body.

+Practically all text compression is done by one of two HTTP content encodings: <a hreflang="en" href="https://tools.ietf.org/html/rfc1952">Gzip</a> and <a hreflang="en" href="https://github.com/google/brotli">Brotli</a>.
 Both <a hreflang="en" href="https://github.com/google/brotli">Brotli</a> and <a hreflang="en" href="https://www.gnu.org/software/gzip/manual/gzip.html">Gzip</a> are supported by virtually all browsers.
-On the server side, most popular servers like nginx and Apache can be configured to use Brotli and/or Gzip.
-There are two types of compression settings:
+On the server side, most [popular servers](https://en.wikipedia.org/wiki/HTTP_compression#Servers_that_support_HTTP_compression) like nginx and Apache can be configured to use Brotli and/or Gzip.
+The configuration is different depending on when the content is generated:

- - for precompressed (static) content: this content is already compressed beforehand, ideally with the highest level possible, and the web server should be set up to find the appropriate compressed files based on the filename extension, for example.
+ - static content: this content can be precompressed.
+The web server should be set up to find the appropriate compressed files, e.g. based on the filename extension.
+For example, CSS and JavaScript are often static content.
- - for dynamic content, which is compressed on the fly for each request by the web server (or a plugin) itself, for dynamically generated text content
+ - dynamically generated content: this has to be compressed on the fly for each request by the web server (or a plugin) itself.
+For example, HTML or JSON can be dynamic content in some cases.

-{# TODO: these bullets dont flow well gramatically but i don't understand it enough to fix it #}

 When compressing text with Brotli or Gzip it is possible to select different compression levels.
 Higher compression levels will result in smaller compressed files, but take a longer time to compress.
 During decompression, CPU usage tends not to be higher for more heavily compressed files.
 Rather, files that are compressed with a higher compression level are slightly faster to decode.

-Many support dynamically and/or precompressed HTTP and many of them support Brotli.

-Practically all text compression is done by one of two HTTP content encodings: <a hreflang="en" href="https://tools.ietf.org/html/rfc1952">Gzip</a> and <a hreflang="en" href="https://github.com/google/brotli">Brotli</a>.
-Both are widely supported by browsers: <a hreflang="en" href="https://caniuse.com/brotli">can I use Brotli</a> / <a hreflang="en" href="https://caniuse.com/gzip">can I use Gzip</a>.
-On the server side, most [popular servers](https://en.wikipedia.org/wiki/HTTP_compression#Servers_that_support_HTTP_compression)  can be configured to use [Brotli](https://en.wikipedia.org/wiki/Brotli) and/or [Gzip](https://en.wikipedia.org/wiki/Gzip).

-{# TODO - this paragraph feels like a repeat of above #}

 Depending on the web server software used, compression needs to be enabled, and the configuration may be separate for precompressed and dynamically compressed content.
 For <a hreflang="en" href="https://httpd.apache.org/">Apache</a>, Brotli can be enabled with <a hreflang="en" href="https://httpd.apache.org/docs/2.4/mod/mod_brotli.html">mod\_brotli</a>, and Gzip with <a hreflang="en" href="https://httpd.apache.org/docs/2.4/mod/mod_deflate.html">mod\_deflate</a>.
 For <a hreflang="en" href="https://nginx.org/">nginx</a> instructions for <a hreflang="en" href="https://github.com/google/ngx_brotli">enabling Brotli</a> and for <a hreflang="en" href="https://nginx.org/en/docs/http/ngx_http_gzip_module.html">enabling Gzip</a> are available as well.

-{# TODO: i've seen at least 2 other chapters mention britoli and gzip compression, most recently javascript. you could link to that chapter to learn more... or they should be linking to you, not sure actually #}

 ## Trends in HTTP compression